 Risk Analysis

-In the following table, I present a comparative analysis of the key risks faced by Intel Corporation (INTC) and Advanced Micro Devices, Inc. (AMD).
+This section provides an overview of the key risks associated with Intel Corporation (INTC) and Advanced Micro Devices, Inc. (AMD).

 Which one to choose?